liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 on public network accessibility.

-This tutorial explains how to install the Maven artifacts required for Liferay plugin development.
+This tutorial explains how to install the Maven artifacts required for Liferay module development.
 For more information on the Maven artifact retrieval process, see the
 [Managing Liferay Maven Projects](/develop/tutorials/-/knowledge_base/7-0/managing-liferay-maven-projects) tutorial.